 Still Point Lodge and Cottages

-Even closer, Still Point Lodge and Cottages is but a 10-minute drive from Bear River and is also within easy striking distance of Annapolis Royal and Digby, the scallop capital of the world.
+Even closer, Still Point Lodge and Cottages is but a 10-minute drive from Bear River in the community of Deep Brook.
+As a bonus, Still Point is within easy striking distance of Annapolis Royal and Digby, the scallop capital of the world.

 Overlooking the mirror-like Annapolis Basin, a stay here is all about the water, meadows, gardens and forests.
 With 46 acres of waterfront property, there’s plenty of opportunities for easy rambles, and there’s a path right down to the beach.